taylorkraft/bandsintown/README.md

 # Bandsintown

-This Ruby gem provides a CLI to view a list of bands playing shows at venues in your area.
+This Ruby gem provides a CLI to view a list of bands playing shows at venues in select areas.

 ## Installation